 Dartmouth Skiway: Uphill allowed with $5 Day Use Ticket, only during regular operating hours.
 Check at ticket window for designated routes for that day.

-Granite Gorge: Uphill allowed only during operating hours.
-Uphillers must have a lift ticket or season pass.
+Granite Gorge: Granite Gorge will not be running its summit lift for the 2018-19 season.
+That means all those wide open trails (with Ski Patrol available) will get very little traffic!
+Uphill allowed only during operating hours.
+Uphillers must have a $20 Uphill ticket, lift ticket or season pass.

 Gunstock Mountain: With the purchase and display of a Nordic Trail Pass guests are allowed to skin/ climb Nordic Trails (Rowe’s Revenge, Try Me, the Ridge, & Roller Coaster) to access and descend Alpine Terrain during normal operating hours.